Niger: The Military Is Holding President Bazoum As Their Last Card - Ambassador Jibrin Chinade | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Niger: The Military Is Holding President Bazoum As Their Last Card – Ambassador Jibrin Chinade

-Jibrin Chinade, a former Nigerian Ambassador, has articulated a strategy for the release of President Mohammed Bazoum from the grip of the military junta that has taken control in Niger.
-He has also offered insights into resolving the broader situation in the country.
+A former Nigerian Ambassador, Jibrin Chinade has spoken about how ECOWAS can get President Mohammed Bazoum released from the custody of the military junta that seized power in Niger and how to achieve a solution to the situation in the country.

-In an exclusive interview with Arise , Ambassador Chinade emphasized that the military is employing Bazoum’s detention as a strategic card.
-He pushed for the Economic Community of West African States (ECOWAS) to take a political stance in order to secure his liberation.
-He further suggested that diplomatic channels and the judicious implementation of sanctions hold the key to resolving the complexities in Niger.
+In an interview with Arise , Ambassador Chinade said the military is holding Bazoum in detention as their last card and in order to secure his release, ECOWAS should adopt a political approach.
+He added that the solution to the situation in Niger can be achieved through diplomatic communications and sanctions.

-Ambassador Chinade conveyed, “The military is viewing him as their final leverage.
-The path to resolving President Bazoum’s confinement necessitates a political resolution encompassing various dimensions.
-I firmly believe that the ultimate remedy hinges on sustained pressure from all quarters.
-Niger, being a landlocked nation with 80 percent of its terrain being desert and a population of approximately 25 million, maintains profound associations within the West African sphere.
-Recognizing that a harmonious solution must emerge through diplomatic discourse, augmented by the impactful weight of sanctions, will ultimately pave the way for resolution.”
+According to Ambassador Chinade: “The military is holding him as their last card.
+You can’t find the solution to President Bazoum’s detention without a political solution so it is all-encompassing on finding a political solution.
+I still believe that the ultimate solution is continuous pressure from all sides.
+Niger is a landlocked country, it is eighty percent desert and has a population of about 25 million people.
+Niger has very close connections with all the West African regions.
+I believe that once we realize that solution has to come peacefully through diplomatic communication with the added pressure of sanctions, eventually there will be a solution”

 )